Hemp Seeds, Oil, and Milk: Great Nutrition and Health Benefits

 Hemp seeds contain a good quality protein which contains all the essential amino acids (ones that our bodies cannot make), although one of them (lysine) is present in a low quantity.
 Amino acids are joined together in our bodies to make the specific proteins that we need.

-A large amount of the hemp seed protein is in the form of edestin, a type of protein known as a globulin.
-Globulins also occur in our blood, but scientists haven't yet discovered whether edestin has any special benefit for us, apart from being a protein.
+A large amount of the protein in hemp seeds exists in the form of edestin.
+This is a type of protein known as a globulin.
+Globulins also occur in our blood.
+Scientists haven't yet discovered whether edestin has any special benefit for us, apart from being a protein.

 Other Nutrients in Hemp Seeds